 This post contains affiliate links marked by a “*”

-Irritated skin tends to surface often throughout the winter months.
-Today’s post features an effective skincare routine to calm sensitive and irritated skin.
+This #TheAlexGuide features an effective skincare routine to calm sensitive and irritated skin.
 When I talk about irritated skin I mean anything on a spectrum from stinging, burning, rashes, dryness, that tight feeling or sensitised areas.
-I’m talking about the type of irritation that occurs due to environmental changes (climate, central heating, drastic temperature changes), overuse of products and even colds or flu which can compromise the skin barrier.
+I’m talking about the type of irritation that occurs due to environmental changes (climate, central heating, drastic temperature changes), overuse of products, constant wearing of face coverings and even colds or flu which can compromise the skin barrier.

 However, if you have a pre-existing skin condition like rosacea, psoriasis, eczema, etc. you need to see a professional.
 A dermatologist will be able to recommend the best solution with a personalised prescription.